polywrap/documentation/src/docs/tutorials/build-and-deploy-wraps/deployment/pinata.md

 This will lead you to [IPFS link](https://gateway.pinata.cloud/ipfs/QmVtFE8ScFUv6b4vUrfrNsEGuUunF4rFckjaRcDxb6xayq): https://gateway.pinata.cloud/ipfs/QmVtFE8ScFUv6b4vUrfrNsEGuUunF4rFckjaRcDxb6xayq

-Now that you have the IPFS hash located in the CID column in the pinata manager, you can use it as a value in the URI property of your Polywrap queries to access the functions in this wrapper.
+Now that you have the IPFS hash located in the CID column in the pinata manager, you can use it as a value in the URI property of your Polywrap queries to access the functions in this wrap.

  🎉 Congratulations 🎉 on deploying to Pinata!